 - Low ingestion latency: Ingestion latency refers to the amount of time between data being produced and available for querying.
 Ideally, this should be sub-second.

 Batch (Offline) Source Requirements

 Batch sources consist of files or objects stored in a traditional storage system like Apache HDFS, Amazon S3, Google GCS, and so on.
 This is typically used for bootstrapping a real-time analytics table with historical data, backfilling, and in scenarios where the raw data is not available in any real-time source (eg: output of an ETL pipeline).
 The unique requirements in this case are:

-- Efficiency: We must be able to ingest all the data in an efficient manner without compromising the SLA guarantees of the OLAP platform.
+- Efficiency: We must be able to ingest all the data efficiently without compromising the SLA guarantees of the OLAP platform.

-- Scheduling: Given that we will need to ingest the data multiple times (eg: daily jobs) it is preferable for the OLAP platform to support scheduling ingestion tasks in a periodic fashion.
+- Scheduling: Given that we will need to ingest the data multiple times (eg: daily jobs) the OLAP platform should support scheduling ingestion tasks periodically.

-Note: Upserts are not really applicable to batch sources.
-It is assumed that duplicates or updates are handled prior to ingesting them in the OLAP platform.
+Note: Upserts are not applicable to batch sources.
+It is assumed that duplicates or updates are handled before ingesting them in the OLAP platform.

 OLTP Source Requirements

 Oftentimes, we want to be able to analyze all the data being stored in a traditional OLTP (OnLine Transaction Processing) database like MySQL or Postgres.
 Data ingestion in this case is typically done in 2 modes:

 - Bootstrap: Fetch historical data from such data sources in a batch fashion.
 This is similar to batch/offline data source ingestion and follows the same requirements.